Fidget Quilt Example #1

 Fidget Quilt Example #5

-Find more inspiration on making fidget quilts by purchased the book, Fidget to Focus, from the affiliate link below:
+Find more inspiration on making fidget quilts by purchased the books at the end of this article.

 other fun projects.